Casino Betting Coin (CBC) Trading 17.9% Lower Over Last Week

 According to CryptoCompare, “Founded in 2012 by gaming industry veterans, CashBet is a mobile-first platform for real-money, social, and skill-based interactive gaming.
 Their patented enterprise software solution enables operators to run a legal and profitable iGaming business end-to-end.
 They are licensed by the Alderney Gambling Control Commission and the UK Gambling Commission.
 CashBet intends to solve the issues facing crypto gaming operations today: trust, speed, and cost.
 That's why they are expanding CashBet's patented iGaming platform to include crypto support and issuing their own CashBet Coin token.
 CBC is an ERC20 token that confers the right to access and use the CashBet platform. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Casino Betting Coin directly using US dollars.
-Investors seeking to trade Casino Betting Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Casino Betting Coin using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Casino Betting Coin directly using U.S. dollars.
+Investors seeking to acquire Casino Betting Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Casino Betting Coin using one of the aforementioned exchanges.

 Receive News & Updates for Casino Betting Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Casino Betting Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.